phoenixthrush/AniWorld-Downloader/README.md

 If you enjoy AniWorld Downloader and want to support the project, please consider starring the repository on GitHub.
 It’s a small gesture that means a lot and motivates me to keep improving the project.

 Thank you for your support and feedback!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Legal Disclaimer

+Aniworld-Downloader is intended only for accessing publicly available content and does not support or encourage piracy or copyright infringement.
+As the program's creator, I am not liable for, nor associated with, any external links or the content they lead to.

+All content accessed through this program is freely available online, and the program does not host or distribute copyrighted material.
+The program has no control over the nature, content, or availability of the linked websites.

+If you have concerns or objections about the content accessed via this program, please address them to the relevant website owners, administrators, or hosting providers.
+Thank you.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>